prenda-school/design-system/CONTRIBUTING.md

 ## Code of Conduct

-Prenda Spark has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
-Please read [the full text](/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.
+Prenda Spark has no official Code of Conduct.
+Prenda employees should abide company policies.
+Outside contributors are asked to be respectful and understanding at all times.
+Prenda project maintainers can take administrative action at any time.

 ## Design-to-Development Pipeline